RicardoDMelo/CloudPokeSystem/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details